bradfier/rmonitor/README.md

     // Connect to your target RMonitor server let stream = TcpStream::connect("127.0.0.1:4000").await?;

-    // Constructs a decode with a maximum line length of 2048 let mut reader = FramedRead::new(stream, RMonitorDecoder::new(2048));
+    // Construct a decode with a maximum line length of 2048 let mut reader = FramedRead::new(stream, RMonitorDecoder::new(2048));

     while let Ok(Some(Ok(event))) = reader.next().await {